JulianAlvarezdeGiorgi/Behavioral_Tagging_of_Mice_in_multiple_Mice_setup_using_Deep_Learning/README.md

 - **`detect_tracklets(self, x, y, threshold: int)`**: Detects tracklets (continuous segments of valid data points) in the time-series data based on specified thresholds.

-This class provides a robust way to prepare time-series pose estimation data for further analysis, addressing common issues such as jumps, outliers, and inconsistent coordinates.

-### `augmentation.py`

-This script contains functions for augmenting and balancing datasets of mouse behavior data, specifically targeting symmetrical behaviors and class imbalances.
-The functions included are:

-- **`merge_symetric_behaviours()`**: Merges two symmetrical behaviors by swapping the identities of the subjects and combining occurrences of the two behaviors into one.
-This is useful for combining behaviors like 'Sniffing_Resident' and 'Sniffing_Visitor' into a single category while maintaining identity distinctions in the dataset.

-- **`rotate_samples()`**: Rotates samples in the dataset based on active behaviors.
-The function creates symmetry by flipping the pose data along the x or y axis, transposing the coordinates, or rotating them by 180 degrees.
-This augmentation helps the model generalize better by providing additional variations of the behaviors.

-- **`downsample_inactive()`**: Balances the dataset by randomly selecting a subset of inactive samples to match the number of active samples for a specific behavior.
-This helps in reducing class imbalance, especially when the inactive instances are significantly higher in number.

-- **`downsample_majority_class()`**: Downsamples the majority class (either active or inactive samples) to match the count of the minority class for a specified behavior.
-It aims to maintain class balance, reducing the risk of the model being biased towards the more frequent class.

-- **`merge_symetric_behaviours_version2()`**: Similar to `merge_symetric_behaviours()`, but it creates new samples for all instances of a behavior in the secondary individual, preserving additional context.
-This function is designed to help the model differentiate between individuals while keeping both behaviors represented.

-- **`merge_symetric_behaviours_sequences()`**: Applies the merging of symmetrical behaviors on sequences of data, adjusting the identity labels across multiple frames.
-This is useful for scenarios where the dataset contains time-series data, allowing consistent merging of behaviors across frames while maintaining individual identities.

 - **`entropy_of_masks(self, mask1, mask2)`**:Calculates the entropy between two masks, which can be used to compare differences between two datasets.

 - **`drop_tail_bodyparts(self)`**:Removes body parts corresponding to the tail from the dataset before building the graph, reducing the data dimensions for specific analyses.